-We consider the market with two ISPs, one neutral and one non-neutral.
-This can represent two \emph{groups} of ISPs, neutral and non-neutral, that are competing against each other.
-We also consider a ``big" CP with high market power that chooses her strategies to influence the equilibrium outcome of the market.
-All other CPs are considered to be passive in the equilibrium selection process, and their effects are modeled using a common factor in the utility of End-Users (EUs).
-In addition, we consider a continuum of EUs that decide on the ISP they want to buy Internet subscription from.
-We assume that EUs have different levels of innate preferences for each ISP which can be because of initial set-up costs of a new service upon switching the ISP or the reluctancy of EUs to change the existing ISP.
-These innate preferences capture the degree by which EUs are locked in with a particular ISP.
-Market powers of ISPs are defined as a function of these innate preferences.
+We consider a market with two ISPs, one neutral and one non-neutral.
+This can represent two competing \emph{groups} of ISPs.
+We also consider a ``big" monopolistic CP (eg, Google in the search space) with high market power that chooses her strategies to influence the equilibrium outcome of the market.
+We consider a continuum of End-Users (EUs) that decide on the ISP they want to subscribe to.
+EUs have different levels of \emph{innate preferences} for each ISP which arise because of their pre-existing relations, initial set-up costs they incur upon switch and goodwill of the ISPs.
+These innate preferences capture the degree by which EUs are locked in with a particular ISP, and determine the market powers of ISPs.

-In our model, both ISPs offer a free service for CPs up to a threshold on quality.
-In addition, the non-neutral ISP offers a premium quality in exchange of a side payment from the CP.
-This side-payment can be negative or positive, where a negative side-payment means a net payment from the non-neutral ISP to the CP.
-For instance, a negative side payment can arise in a scenario that the non-neutral ISP wants to make sure that the monopolistic CP offers with a premium quality and exclusively for her EUs.
-We assume that the CP generates revenue through advertisements, and the advertisement profit of the CP is an increasing function of the quality she offers to EUs.
+Both ISPs offer a free service for CPs up to a threshold on quality.
+The non-neutral ISP offers a premium quality, in which CPs can send their content with a higher throughput, in lieu of a side-payment from the CP.
+This side-payment can be negative or positive, where a negative side-payment means a net payment from the non-neutral ISP to the CP, and may help the non-neutral ISP ensure that the monopolistic CP offers with a premium quality and exclusively for her EUs.
+The CP earns through advertisements, with the advertisement profit increasing with the quality she offers to EUs.

-We formulate a four-stage sequential game and seek the Sub-game Perfect Nash Eequilibrium (SPNE) of the sequential game using backward induction.
+We formulate a sequential game and seek its Sub-game Perfect Nash Equilibrium (SPNE).